fvolkanoski/Aquarium-Manager/README.md

 # Aquarium-Manager
-Part 1
-Manage your aquariums, add and remove fishes, add notes.
+Manage your aquariums, add or remove fishes, add notes.
-Part 2
-TBA